Cybernix-Phoenix-NSEC/Git-And-GitHub-Session-All-Commands/README.md

 ## Heading 2
 ### Heading 3

-This text document contains all the Git commands discussed in the Day-2 session of Hacktoberfest 2022.
+This repository contains all the Git commands discussed in the Day-1 and Day-2 session of Hacktoberfest 2022.

 **This way we can write a text in bold**